opensearch-project/sql/sql-cli/README.md

 It only supports [OpenSearch SQL Plugin](https://docs-beta.opensearch.org/search-plugins/sql/index/) You must have the OpenSearch SQL plugin installed to your OpenSearch instance to connect.
-Users can run this CLI from MacOS and Linux, and connect to any valid OpenSearch end-point such as Amazon Elasticsearch Service (AES).
+Users can run this CLI from Unix/Linux like OS or Windows, and connect to any valid OpenSearch end-point such as Amazon Elasticsearch Service (AES).

 ![](./screenshots/usage.gif)